Amanda M. Fanniff, Ph.D.

 Ayanna is a 4th year doctoral student.
 Ayanna’s primary research interests are in forensic assessments and environmental factors that contribute to recidivism rates in the African American Transitional Age Youth community.
 Ayanna is currently completing a practicum at San Quentin State Prison and has a practicum at The HOPE Program, a specialized sex offender treatment facility providing assessments and individual and group psychotherapy to individuals on parole with sexual offense histories.
 Ayanna previously completed her second-year practicum at the Gronowski Center, a community mental health clinic, providing psychotherapy to adults with varying diagnoses.
 Ayanna’s professional goals include conducting psychotherapy to adult criminal offenders in a prison setting and conducting and providing competency evaluations for adult offenders in a court setting.

-Murphy Alafoginis, MBA, MS
+Murphy Alafoginis, MS

 Ashton Scherrer, MS